Board of Directors

 When Peck returned from active duty, he pursued a career in film making, but his experience in the service tugged at him.
 Twenty years later, while working on a documentary about a group of homeless veterans living on the beach in Venice, California, he met a paraplegic Vietnam veteran who was suffering from severe PTSD and living in his car.

 Peck promptly returned to school and earned a masters degree in social work from USC.
 He joined U.S.VETS full time as Director of Community Development in 1996, and was named president and CEO in 2010.

 “Our job,” he says, “is to engage the enemy at home in the U.S. – the enemy of homelessness, disillusionment, and disappointment – to let these men and women know that there is a path forward and that we support them and are tremendously grateful for their contribution to this country and the sacrifices they have made.”

 He was born in Poland, the son of Holocaust survivors, and grew up in Canada.
 At the age of 16, he moved to the U.S with his parents and soon became a citizen.
 A graduate of California State University at Los Angeles, he served two tours of duty with the U.S. Navy Mobile Construction Battalions (Seabees) in Vietnam.
 He is a board member of the CEC/Seabee Historical Foundation.

 Mr. Czyzyk serves on the Board of Directors of the Los Angeles Area Chamber of Commerce where he was Chairman in 2011, and also serves as treasurer of the Homeland Security Advisory Council (HSAC).
-He is a member of the board of governors of the Los Angeles Economic Development Corporation (LAEDC), and is Chairman of the Board of Visitors, Graduate School of Public Policy at Pepperdine University.
+He is a member of the Board of Pepperdine University and the Chairman of its Board of Visitors for the Graduate School of Public Policy.

 He was elected to the U.S.VETS board in March 2012 and elected Chairman in February 2016.